Posted on 8 Comments

 Detergent Shampoos

-Detergents are synthetically made surfactants that act like soap, but actually strip the hair and skin of everything good and kill the microbiome of your skin and hair (and so do naturally-derived surfactants).
+Detergents are synthetically made “surfactants” (cleansers activated by water) that act like soap, but actually strip the hair and skin of everything good and kill the microbiome of your skin and hair (and so do naturally-derived surfactants).
 Foaming agents, waxes, silicones, sulfates, emulsifiers, esters, and other additives are often thrown into these chemical cocktails to make them work like original soap with a lot less effort… And your hair becomes dependent upon these chemicals instead of your natural microbiome.

 Detergents also affect the sulfide bonds in your hair (whether or not they are “sulfate-free”), this weakens the sulfide bonds and causes your hair to go flat, or lack body and curl.
 This causes you to need more haircare products to fix what the detergents broke!

-We cover the process of detoxing from your hair’s addiction to drugstore shampoos, click here to learn more!
+We cover the process of your hair’s transition from drugstore shampoos, click here to learn more!

-It would take an additional article to list and define all of the surfactants and detergents companies use – literally hundreds of different chemicals are commonly used .
+It would take another article to list and define all of the surfactants and detergents companies use.
+Because there are literally hundreds of different chemicals are commonly used .
 They are often cleverly hidden in online listings or with additional natural-sounding names such as “cleanser derived from plants” or they are omitted completely from sight!!

 Don’t worry – it’s easy to become a conscious consumer with a computer at your fingertips 24/7.
 Type the confusing-sounding ingredients into your search engine and see what pops up.
-Or highlight the word on your device, tap and hold it, and select “web search” from the expanded pop up options.
+Or highlight the word on your device, tap and hold it, and select “web search” from the pop-up options.

 Shampoo Soaps

-On the same note, it’s quite easy to determine if a shampoo is truly natural or not – it needs to be 100% pure soap.
+It’s easy to know if a shampoo is truly natural or not – it needs to be 100% pure soap.

 Saponified fats or “Sodium (fat or oil)-ate” are the common ingredients naming what soap is.
 Make sure no other surfactants or detergents are mixed in though!

-Unfortunately, liquid soap will never hold as much moisturization and nutrients as cold process soap bars do – for reasons of chemistry.
+Unfortunately, liquid soap will never hold as much moisture and nutrients as cold process soap bars do.
+This is just for reasons of chemistry.
 Pure and true liquid soap does not and will never hold a candle to cold process soap bars in hair care for 3 main reasons:

 3. Liquid soap does not lather like bar soap, which makes hair-washing extremely difficult.